|

 production line engines will produce varying power and torque figures

 even though they were all built on the same production line.
-Manufacturers

-maximum Bhp and torque but will the vehicle be driveable on the
+achieve maximum Bhp and torque but will the vehicle be driveable on the

 road?